-If You Touch a Baby Bird, Will Its Mother Really Abandon It?
+If You Touch a Baby Bird, Will Its Mom Abandon It?

 When I was a kid, our living room opened out onto a back deck through a set of French doors.
 A pine tree stood over the deck, providing a home for countless birds.
 Baby birds would regularly fall from their nests onto the deck, and would lie there crying in full view of my brother and me as we sat on the floor watching TV.
 Our parents always told us that we should never attempt to rescue these birds, no matter how long they were out on the deck, because our scent would cause their parents to reject and abandon them.